AdneMoretti/AdneMoretti/README.md

 ### Hi there!
 I'm Adne Moretti. :wave:
 - I'm a Software Engineering student at Universidade de Brasília.
-- I'm a software development intern at [Frexco](https://www.frexco.com.br/).
+- I'm a software developer intern at [Frexco](https://www.frexco.com.br/).
 - I'm currently training python at [Pubnic](https://pubnic.com.br/).
 - I'm in love about challenges and learn new things.
 - I'm currently learning about python and frameworks like django and fastAPI.